Types Of Gasket For Oil, Gas, Petrochemicals and Power Generation

 October 10, 2018

 A flange leak results in loss of product and energy, and sometimes with disastrous consequences.
 No plant operator wants a leak of toxic or hazardous material that can harm humans and the environment.
-The gasket helps to achieve a reliable seal to prevent the leak from the flange joints.
+Using the right types of gasket will help to achieve a reliable seal to prevent the leak from the flange joints.

 Pipe gaskets are manufactured in many different materials.
 Choosing the right material is vital to suit the application and the environment where it will be used.
 You should refer to ASME B16.5 and consult a reputable gasket manufacturer.
 You will need to provide the gasket manufacturer with the following information

 - Operating Temperature

 Types of Gasket: Materials

 These can be made from CNAF (Compresses non-asbestos fibre), PTFE, Rubber, Teflon or Graphite.
 Non-metallic gaskets can compress easily with low tension bolting.
 They’re generally used for low pressure applications and low temperatures.
 One exception is graphite gaskets, which can be used for temperatures as high as 460 degrees centigrade.